If you’re living with severe or profound hearing loss, you may be a candidate for a cochlear implant (hearing implant).

 You won’t feel anything during the procedure because you’ll be under general anesthesia.
 Afterwards, you might experience some discomfort or dizziness and nausea.
 Many people go home the same day of surgery or the day after.
 About a week later, your doctor will need to remove your stitches.

-Your Mercy audiologist will work closely with you to adjust the sound processor so it fits perfectly.
+Your Mercy audiologist will work closely with you to adjust the sound processor so it fits.
 We’ll also check to make sure all the parts of the implant are working properly, determine what sounds you’re able to hear and teach you how to take care of your implant.

 If you have concerns about your hearing, talk to your Mercy ENT about whether a cochlear implant is right for you.